20 Multi-Tool Communication Automation Trends

 5. Employees work faster with automation

-Research shows 74% of employees using automation confirm it helps them complete work more quickly.
-Speed improvements come from eliminating context switching and manual data entry.
-When action items flow automatically from messages to task lists, execution begins immediately.
+Research shows 74% of employees using automation say it helps them get work done faster.
+Most of that speed comes from cutting out context switching and manual data entry.
+When action items flow straight from messages into task lists, the work starts immediately.

 6. Reduction in human errors with automation

-Automated processes deliver a 20% reduction in human errors compared to manual handling.
-This accuracy improvement is critical for tracking commitments, deadlines, and approval requests.
-Automated extraction ensures nothing gets lost in translation between inbox and the task manager.
+Automated processes deliver a 20% reduction in human errors compared to handling things by hand.
+That accuracy really matters when you’re tracking commitments, deadlines, and approval requests.
+Automated extraction means nothing gets lost between the inbox and the task manager.

 The Open Integration Revolution: Model Context Protocol (MCP) and Beyond